rbnali/easy-snapchat-accesstoken/README.md

 # easy-snapchat-accesstoken
 Get your Snapchat API access token easily

-You will need to create a json file called `snapchat_credentials.json` with your Snapchat API client ID, secret and redirect URL in the same folder as `get_snapchat_access.py`.
+You will need to create a json file called `snapchat_credentials.json` with your Snapchat API client ID, secret and redirect URL in the same folder as `get_snapchat_access.ipynb`.

 ```
 {